Did you know?

 Spring clean your email list:

 Re-evaluate the list to strain out the unresponsive contacts post-re-engagement campaign.
 Clear out your email list for engaged subscribers by removing redundant ones.
+Track your marketing and product campaigns and use real-time social data to prove and improve your campaign performance by Campaign Performance Tracker.

 Segment your email list: